SwiftERM Hyper-personalisation for ecommerce email marketing

 However, site search is treated by many marketing and customer service heads, as well as their IT counterparts, as a commodity.
 End-user experience is seldom optimal, and the ability of customers or employees to locate relevant information quickly is sometimes a challenge.

 Search technologies are highly varied, and organisations have many choices when seeking to improve their ability to retrieve the most relevant responses to customer requests.
-Many knowledge management products are delivered with search technologies bundled, and some search vendors have developed knowledge base products as part of their specialization strategies.
+Many knowledge management products are delivered with search technologies, and some search vendors have developed knowledge-based products as part of their specialization strategies.

-It is important for application leaders to develop maps of what must be searched, and the search goals of customers and employees, as part of the preparation phase of the search projects.
+Application leaders need to develop maps of what must be searched, and the search goals of customers and employees, as part of the preparation phase of the search projects.

 Use Conversational AI to Allow for New Types of Conversational Engagement When Customers Search for Information